What to Avoid During your Home Purchase

-Don't switch your accounts to a new bank or move around your finances.
-Bank statements from recent months for all of your accounts (checking, savings, money market, and other accounts) will probably be analyzed as the lender considers your mortgage application.
-To avoid potential fraud, most loans require a detailed paper trail to determine the source of all cash.
-No matter the purpose, changing banks or moving funds from one account to another might raise a red flag with your lender and slow your qualification process.
+Don't take your accounts to a new bank or move around your finances.
+While the lender considers your mortgage loan package, you will likely be required to submit bank statements for the last two or three months on your saving and checking accounts, money market accounts and other liquid finances.
+To detect potential fraud, most lenders need thorough paperwork to determine the source of all funds.
+No matter the reason, moving banks or moving funds from one account to another could raise a red flag with your lender and slow down your approval process.

-At Mortgage Headquarters of Missouri, Inc, we answer questions about this process every day.
+Mortgage Headquarters of Missouri, Inc can answer questions about these "Don'ts" and many others.
 Call us at 5733029990.

 Got a Question?